 What is a Communication Gap?

-A Communication Gap refers to a disconnect or failure in the exchange of information between parties within an organisation.
+A Communication Gap refers to a disconnect or failure in exchanging information between parties within an organisation.
 This gap can occur at any point in the communication process, from the sender not conveying a message clearly to the receiver misunderstanding or not receiving the message at all.
 Communication gaps can lead to misunderstandings, confusion, and inefficiencies within an organisation, impacting overall performance and employee morale.

 Why is a Communication Gap relevant to internal comms?